jakeru/mqtt_subscriber_mariadb/README.md

 ## Database preparation

-This application connects to a Maria DB server and database of your choice.
-The chosen database should have a table named `messages` with the structure defined in
+This application connects to a MariaDB host and/or a MongoDB host.

+For MariaDB the chosen database should have a table named `messages` with the structure defined in `db_init/mqtt.sql`.
-`db_init/mqtt.sql`.

 The sql script makes the assumption that the database is named `mqtt`, but the database can have any name.

+For MongoDB no preparation of the chosen database and collection is needed.

+For both MariaDB and MongoDB, a user with proper write access to the chosen database must be created.

 ## Usage